maxkasy/home/_pages/workshops/ML_econ_group.md

 ### Previous

+- In May 2024, we organized a **workshop** on [Economic Analyses of Science ](https://maxkasy.github.io/home/economics_of_science_workshop/), featuring tutorials and frontier talks.
+All talks are available on [Youtube](https://www.youtube.com/channel/UCB3VHmtU-Acta1o0wbzWaag/videos).
-- In May 2023, we organized a **workshop** on [Social foundations for statistics and machine learning](https://maxkasy.github.io/home/social_foundations_workshop/), featuring tutorials and frontier talks, as well as a panel discussion.
+- In May 2023, we organized a **workshop** on [Social foundations for statistics and machine learning](https://maxkasy.github.io/home/social_foundations_workshop/), similarly featuring tutorials and frontier talks.
 All talks are available on [Youtube](https://www.youtube.com/channel/UCB3VHmtU-Acta1o0wbzWaag/videos).
 - In June 2022, we organized a small **cross-departmental workshop** on ML and economics, with presentations of ongoing work and discussants, as well as a keynote by Michael Jordan from UC Berkeley.
 Information on this workshop can be found at [Machine Learning and Economics Jamboree 2022](https://maxkasy.github.io/home/ML_Econ_Oxford/Jamboree_2022/).
 - I started teaching a new **MPhil course** on the foundations of ML for economists in HT 2022.